 Respite care can be provided in your home by a home care worker, such as a certified nursing assistant, or through a short-term stay at a senior living community.
 Medicare may cover respite care in some cases.
 When provided in senior communities, respite care may also be called short-term care or short-term assisted living.

 No matter where it’s provided, respite care services typically include assistance with activities of daily living (ADLs), such as bathing, dressing, meal preparation, and transportation.
 Some people also use respite care to recover after a medical procedure or hospital stay.

-“You can’t pour from an empty cup, and respite care can be a gift to everyone involved,” says Brenda Gurung, a senior national account manager at A Place for Mom.
-“It’s an opportunity for the family caregiver to rejuvenate, and for a senior to spread their wings in a new setting of care, support, and empowerment.”
+“You can’t pour from an empty cup, and respite care can be a gift to everyone involved,” says Brenda Gurung, a former senior national account manager at A Place for Mom and founder of Be Growth Dementia Education.
+“It’s an opportunity for the family caregiver to rejuvenate and for a senior to spread their wings in a new setting of care, support, and empowerment.”

 Our advisors help 300,000 families each year find the right senior care for their loved ones.

 Depending on your situation, you may be eligible for financial assistance to help cover the costs of respite care.
 Here are some financial assistance options: